 Many industrial, aerospace and medical manufacturing applications require to examine a extremely small or narrow passage.
 For this reason, we provide a number of mini borescopes that can perform the most challenging inspections.
 We offer optical micro borescope as small as .37mm (.01457 inches) with a straight (0-degree view) with various lengths.
 Micro borescope is available in standard diameters of .37, .5 and 1.0mm and we can provide you with a custom diameter if desire.
 Our mini borescopes are offered with standard lengths of 500 mm (19.6 inches) and we can customize your mini borescope to most any length you require.
 Our micro borescopes come standard with a front view lens but we can offer a side view (90 degree) with a diameter as small as .75 (.02953 inches) at various lengths.

-These micro fiberscopes are designed with a high-quality image bundle and a supporting light bundle.
+These micro fiberscopes are designed with a high-quality image bundle and a lower quality supporting light bundle.
+The reason that we can use a lower quality light bundle is that this part of the mini borescope only transfers light and no image.
 What we’re trying to say is that if your purchase a .37mm micro fiberscope that is the actual diameter of the system with both the image bundle and light bundle.
 The system is designed with a light guide post that can receive a standard light guide or our Portable LED Light source.
-So the actual diameter is .37mm and you don’t have to worry about how to provide light into your borescope inspection area as the system is designed to provide that.
+So, the actual diameter is .37mm and you don’t have to worry about how to provide light into your borescope inspection area as the system is designed to provide that.

 The mini borescopes are hair thin and it is not uncommon to see light coming through the sheathing.
 When our new customers receive their tiny borescope, they may think that their system has some sort of defect but that is not the case.
 The diameter is so small on these systems that it is not uncommon to have the light ‘bleed’ through.